Build a Shaker Step Stool with Your Kids

-Get your kids in the shop and build a project that they'll be proud to use
+Use this free plan to get your kids in the shop and build a project that they'll be proud to stand on.

 My 4-year-old has hit the stage where the kitchen stepladder was too high for him and this single step stool would get him to the perfect height.
 Then the thought hit me: Why not make the step stool with my son?
 The stool has a through-mortise on one leg and dovetailed construction on the other.
 If I was going to ask a 4-year-old to take on the task, I thought I’d better stack the odds in his favor and simplify it.
 We wound up building four with some of the kids of Fine Woodworking, ages 4-9.
 It was an absolute blast, and we made a video of the event that might help your kids get excited about what’s ahead.

 So if you’re looking for an excuse to get out in the shop with your favorite little ones, print up the free plans below, prepare a safety talk, and get building!

 This project is designed to use a single 6-ft. piece of 1×8 stock.
 I was able to get really nice pine from a local lumberyard at a cost of $20 per stool.